Effective design can borrow quality tools from other professions and, with context, design for impact.

 - Promise - the boundary of what you set out to solve, improve, or make better

-Too many times only 1 may take too much focus at the cost of the other 3.
+Too many times only one may take an extraordinary focus at the cost of the other three.
 In my experience, the 1 that most often suppresses the others is process (governance).
 When process is perfect, but promise is missed anyone who claims success is delusional.

 Further, too often, the designer does not think of all 4 as quality tools needed to guide their implementation model.
 An example that comes to mind, painfully too often, is the reliance on process more than principle.